GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

 \subsection{IV-TT Class 4 Framework Evaluation}

 In this part, GLONET, Xihe and GLO12 are evaluated using the CLASS4 dataset, developed and maintained by the "OceanPredict Task Team for Intercomparison and Validation" (IV-TT team).
 The CLASS4 framework provides a benchmark for model validation by operating within the observation space, enabling a direct comparison between observed and modeled values across both spatial and temporal dimensions.
 For each observation, the corresponding model counterpart is extracted at the same spatial and temporal location across various forecast lead times, ranging from the best analysis (day 0) to ten-day forecasts.

-The CLASS4 dataset includes observations of temperature and salinity from Argo profiles, sea surface temperature (SST) from surface drifting buoys, and sea level anomaly (SLA) from along-track satellite measurements.
+The CLASS4 dataset includes observations of temperature and salinity from Argo profiles, sea surface temperature (SST) from surface drifting buoys, sea level anomaly (SLA) from along-track satellite measurements and surface current observations at 15m depth from the Global Drifter Program (GDP) drifters buoys.
 This framework serves as a robust tool for intercomparison, facilitating a comprehensive assessment of the forecasting models' performance.
+For SST, it is important to note that comparisons are made between the observed SST (from surface drifting buoys) and the modeled SST at the first vertical level (which is at 0.49m depth) for each model.
+This level is the closest available approximation of the sea surface in the model outputs.

+The evaluation of model performance is based on two common metrics: the Root Mean Square Difference (RMSD) and the Mean Absolute Error (MAE).